 The bad news about cleaning the hair off your Roomba’s brushes is that you’ll need to do it regularly.
 Roomba recommends cleaning a Roomba’s brushes once a week, or even twice a week if you have hairy pets.
 I admit that I don’t quite keep to that schedule; instead, I average more like once a month, although we tend to only run our Roomba on a weekly basis.
 In any event, you’ll want to make cleaning your Roomba’s brushes a habit.

 The good news is that cleaning your Roomba’s brushes isn’t too much of a hassle, especially if you do it regularly.
-With my Roomba 675, I can get the job done in less than 10 minutes.
+With my Roomba 675Remove non-product link, I can get the job done in less than 10 minutes.
 Also, remember that you’re not going for perfection, but rather getting the most egregious clumps of hair out of the way.